muhammad-fakhri/Dicoding/README.md

 # FakhriMovie

 ## Description
-FakhriMovie is a movie catalogue application that can fetch data from MovieDB API and favoriting any movie or TV show.
+FakhriMovie is a movie catalogue application that can fetch data from MovieDB API.
 This project is the final project to fulfill the "Belajar Android Jetpack Pro" by Dicoding.
 Use Android Native.

 ## Developer Team
 Muhammad Fakhri ([@muhammad-fakhri](https://github.com/muhammad-fakhri))